 Cancer is a major global health problem that is projected to grow due to expanding and ageing populations along with a general shift towards more sedentary lifestyles and unhealthy diets.
-The lack of well-functioning primary healthcare systems as well as resources for mass screening and vaccination means effective cancer prevention is still a distant dream in many countries.
-Further, treatment is expensive and limited to a small subset of the population.
-Our curriculum covers the fundamentals of cancer, and the misconceptions and myths surrounding it.
-It informs cancer inpatients on recommended behaviours, treatment options, side effects and warning signs, while also addressing population-level aspects of prevention such as tobacco cessation, diet modification and cancer screening.
+The lack of effective primary healthcare and prohibitive costs means prevention is still a distant dream for many.

-Human centred design drives our product creation.
-Developing training materials is a constant process that involves several iterations, rapid prototyping and extensive testing for both visual and medical literacy.
-Languages and socio-cultural relevance are also a key consideration while adapting products to suit the needs of different regions.
+Human-centred design drives the creation of our materials.
+Developing training materials is an iterative process involving rapid prototyping and extensive testing for both visual and medical literacy.

 Language and socio-cultural relevance are key considerations while adapting products to suit the needs of different regions and communities.